rkuma183/wilsonmar.github.io/_posts/2016-08-13-appdynamics.md

 <a target="_blank" href="https://docs.appdynamics.com/display/PRO42/Quick+Install">
 installed on-premises</a>
 and hosted on public cloud (SaaS option).
+Its configuration is defined by a <strong>controller-info.xml</strong> file.

+It collects metrics reported by different types of agents:

-The agents can thus obtain Java Thread Pool and other JVM stats.
+* Stand-alone machine agents obtain Java Thread Pool and other JVM stats.

+* End-User Monitor (EUM) absorb activity from listening to network traffic.

+* Database Monitors extract from databases.
+<br /><br />

+AD has a <a target="_blank" href="https://docs.appdynamics.com/display/PRO42/JVM+Crash+Guard">
+Java Crash Guard</a>

 * <a target="_blank" href="https://www.youtube.com/watch?v=qO1M2-J4jYs">
    Intro to AppDynamics</a> by AD partner Emergent 360.